Times Have Changed Since Reagan's 1986 Tax Reform

 "We had a lot of grownups in both parties, people who actually wanted the government to work," Leahy says.

-Another Senate Democrat, Budget Committee chairman Kent Conrad, says for this divided Congress, it's a much heavier lift to agree on a sweeping deficit reduction plan.
+Another Senate Democrat, Budget Committee chairman Kent Conrad of North Dakota, says for this divided Congress, it's a much heavier lift to agree on a sweeping deficit reduction plan because "the extremes on both sides are more extreme."

 Democrats want more taxes to help close deficits, but Republicans say no, not even for the wealthiest.